 For MBA graduates, the Microsoft Aspire Experience could be your stepping stone from business school to a top role within a global tech giant.

-A unique onboarding experience, Microsoft hires top graduate talent directly from business school and spends two years of targeting training in order to accelerate the level of impact these hires can have in the company.
+In a unique onboarding experience, Microsoft hires top graduate talent directly from business school who will undergo two years of targeted training to accelerate the level of impact they can have in the company.

-Within the two years, you will mingle with your global cohort, meet mentors in leadership positions, and work across teams to develop future strategy within the company.
+Across the two years, hires will mingle with a global cohort, meet mentors in leadership positions, and work across teams to develop future strategy within the company.

-With the program’s commitment to seeking out new talent and perfecting vital leadership skills like working with others and creative problem solving, it’s no wonder it topped MBA Exchange’s 2020 report as the best MBA development opportunity in the commercial sector.
+With the program’s commitment to seeking out new talent and perfecting vital leadership skills like working with others and creative problem solving, it’s no wonder it topped MBA Exchange’s 2020 report as one of the top ten MBA development opportunities in the technology sector.

 Program name: Amazon Pathways Leadership Development Program